open-xchange/appsuite-middleware/documentation/administration/http_client_configuration.md

 ## Level 1 - General configuration

 To be able to configure all HTTP clients without a specific namespace, general properties were introduced.
-Those general properties will begin with `com.openexchange.httpclients` and can be extended with the property to set.
+Those general properties will begin with `com.openenexchange.httpclient` and can be extended with the property to set.
 Following list covers all properties that can be set, with their default values:

 ```